mcsammon/mcsammon.github.io/_posts/2020-06-19-competitors.md

 title:  "Cluster Analysis"
 ---

 Who are Amazon's (AMZN) competitors?
 This seems like a simple question, but I don't think there is an easy answer.
 In the finance literature, competitors are often identified using some definition of industries like SIC or NAICS, but I don't think that will work for AMZN.
 What industry is Amazon in?
 Books?
 General merchandise (Amazon basics)? e-Commerce (Amazon Prime)?
-Entertainment (Prime Video/Music)?
+Entertainment (Prime Video and Prime Music)?
 Business Services (Amazon Web Services i.e. AWS)?
 Technology (Alexa, Kindle, Fire, ...)?
 Or all of the above?

-I went on S&P Capital IQ, and their system identified the following competitors for amazon:
+I went on S&P Capital IQ, and their system identified the following competitors for Amazon:

 Alibaba (another e-commerce giant)

-Walmart (another store that sells almost everything) jd.com (another e-commerce giant)
+Walmart (another store that sells almost everything)

+jd.com (another e-commerce giant)

-Priceline (not sure that amazon is in the hotel/airfare business yet...) ebay (another e-commerce giant)
+Priceline (not sure that Amazon is in the hotel/airfare business yet...)

+ebay (another e-commerce giant)

-Netflix (amazon streams movies and tv shows, and creates original content) Apple (amazon now makes many tech products: the kindle, fire, alexa, etc.)
+Netflix (Amazon streams movies and tv shows, and produces original content)

+Apple (Amazon makes their own tech products: the kindle, fire, alexa, etc.)

 Google (another tech giant)

-Facebook (not sure that amazon is in the social media business yet...)
+Facebook (not sure that Amazon is in the social media business yet...)

-I found this list dissatisfying, so I wanted use different technique to identify similar firms.
-My idea was that stock returns could be used to identify groups of similar firms.
-Speficially, if firms returns were sufficently correlated with Amazon's returns, after accounting for the effect of common components like the market, then they could be somehow related to Amazon.
+I found this list dissatisfying, so I wanted use different technique to identify firms connected to Amazon: Use stock returns to identify groups of similar firms.
+Speficially, if a firm's returns were sufficently correlated with Amazon's returns, after accounting for the effect of common components like the market, then they could be somehow related to Amazon.
 I settled on using Affinity Propagation, a clustering algorithm which I will describe in the next subsection.

 # Set Up